pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 === "Example on AWS EKS"

-    In the example below, we are opening the HTTPS port and enabling TLS on AWS EKS.
+    In the example below, we are opening the HTTPS port and enabling TLS.

     ```yaml
     ingress: